Izma810/BloggersBlogs/README.md

 ✌✌✌
 Go check out the website here 👇👇👇 https://izma810.github.io/BloggersBlogs/Index.html
-It isn't responsive 😅
+Oh ye It is responsive
-But check it out anyways 😄😄😄
+🎉🎉
 Thank you 😎